Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Introduction

-In this work, we employ Tpx3Cam to comprehensively characterize the spatial-polarization structure in a hyperentangled biphoton state produced from SPDC.
-We first certify spatial-polarization hyperentanglement by measuring the entanglement in each constituent DoF.
-Measurements of position and momentum correlations estimate a Schmidt number in the spatial DoF to be approximately 148.
-Spatially-resolved polarization state tomography further confirms the generation of near-maximally polarization-entangled states across the entire spatial profile of the SPDC field, with an average concurrence of $0.8303\pm0.0004$, certifying a total hyperentanglement dimensionality of 251.
-To the best of our knowledge, this is the highest hyperentanglement dimensionality certified thus far.
-To illustrate the spatial-polarization structure in the hyperentangled state, we present the first complete spatial map of the polarization state generated from SPDC, revealing how polarization entanglement depends on the transverse momenta of the down-converted photons throughout the entire spatial profile of the SPDC field.
-Moreover, using a weakly focused pump beam, we experimentally characterize, for the first time, the dependence of polarization entanglement on the angular spectrum of the pump beam.
-Our results advance the fundamental understanding of cross-DoF structures in hyperentangled states, paving the way for novel applications in high-dimensional quantum information processing.
+In this work, we employ Tpx3Cam to comprehensively characterize the spatially varying polarization entanglement that is natively produced from SPDC.
+In contrast to earlier works, we image the full spatial field of SPDC without any post-processing on the resulting two-photon states.
+By performing spatially-resolved polarization state tomography, we confirm the generation of near-maximally polarization-entangled states across the entire spatial profile of the SPDC field, with an average concurrence of $0.8303\pm0.0004$.
+Importantly, we present a complete spatial map of the polarization state generated from SPDC, revealing how polarization entanglement depends on the transverse momenta of the down-converted photons throughout the entire spatial profile of the SPDC field.
+Moreover, using a weakly focused pump beam, we experimentally characterize the dependence of polarization entanglement on the angular spectrum of the pump beam.
+Additionally, we have estimated a maximum attainable dimensionality of spatial entanglement to be 148, which, combined with the effective dimensionality in the polarization DoF, indicates a total attainable dimensionality of 251.
+Our results advance the fundamental understanding of the interplay between different DoFs of a photonic entangled state, paving the way for novel applications in photonic quantum information processing.